 Airbus, Boeing, Embraer battle to supply Uganda Airlines with mid-range planes

-Bombardier CRJ-900 aircraft operated by Uganda Airlines
+Aircraft Bombardier CRJ 900 aircraft operated by Uganda Airlines

 AMISOM Public Information / Flickr.com

-Airbus, Boeing and Embraer are battling to win a potential order of up to six mid-range aircraft from Ugandan flag carrier Uganda Airlines.
+Airbus, Boeing and Embraer are battling to win a potential order of up to six mid-range aircraft from Ugandan flag carrier Uganda Airlines

 In an interview with EastAfrican, Jenifer Bamuturaki, Uganda Airlines CEO revealed that the manufacturers had met with the airline to discuss options for mid-range passenger and cargo aircraft.